 \section{Proposed Method}

 Our approach to Person ReID comprises two phases: training and inference.
+Figure~\ref{fig:overview_pipeline} depicts the training process, while Table~\ref{tab:terminology} shows the variables used in this work.

-Training is shown in Figure~\ref{fig:overview_pipeline}.
-We independently optimize $n_{model}$ different backbones to adapt the model to the target domain.
+During training, we independently optimize $n_{b}$ different backbones to adapt the model to the target domain.
 This phase is divided into five main stages that are performed iteratively: feature extraction from all data; clustering; cluster selection; cross-camera triplet creation and fine-tuning; feature extraction from pseudo-labeled data.

 After training, we perform the proposed self-ensembling phase to summarize the training parameters in a single final model based on the weighted average of model parameters from each different checkpoint.
-We perform this step for each backbone independently and, in the end, we have $n_{model}$ self-ensembled models.
+We perform this step for each backbone independently and, in the end, we have $n_{b}$ self-ensembled models.

-During inference, for a pair query/gallery image, we calculate the distance between them considering feature vectors extracted by each of the $n_{model}$.
-Hence, for each query/gallery pair, we have $n_{model}$ distances, one for each of the trained models.
-We then apply our last ensemble technique: the $n_{model}$ distances are averaged to obtain a final distance.
+During inference, for a pair query/gallery image, we calculate the distance between them considering feature vectors extracted by each of the $n_{b}$ models.
+Hence, for each query/gallery pair, we have $n_{b}$ distances, one for each of the trained models.
+We then apply our last ensemble technique: the $n_{b}$ distances are averaged to obtain a final distance.
 Finally, based on this final distance, we take the label of the closest gallery image as the query label.